When Nutri Ninja came into the scene, their goal at the time would be challenging Nutribullet as a market leader in the compact blender segment.

-The blender side obviously would be great for making single serve smoothies thanks to the two 24-ounce cups that come in the package.
+The blender side obviously would be excellent for making single serve smoothies thanks to the two 24-ounce cups that come in the package.

 Another functionality not found in most other blenders would be the food processing bowl.

-But the question is, can it replace an actually food processor?
+But the question is, can it replace an actual food processor?

 Or is this just a gimmick?

 We’ll answer those questions and more in this review.

 - This compact blender comes with a 4-cup Nutri Bowl various function such as chopping, mixing, pureeing and mixing the dough